 - Thought to spend around 16 hours a day eating up to 495lbs of food.

-- Longest pregnancy of any land mammal that lasts for an average of 22 months.
+- The longest pregnancy of any land mammal lasts for an average of 22 months.

 - Babies are able to walk shortly after birth and weigh up to 120kg.

-- They are able to recognise old faces and even grieve for dead relatives.
+- They are able to recognize old faces and even grieve for dead relatives.